vaqcoders/coding-challenges/README.md

 ## Rules:
 * No sharing code; fairness is bestest.
 * The first Vaqcoder to solve the challenge will get 3 points, the second will get 2 points, and the third to finish will get 1 point.
 * Have fun!
-It is okay to ask struggle a little and it is okay to ask for help the officers if you have any questions.
+It is okay to struggle a little and it is okay to ask for help the officers if you have any questions.

 ## VaqPoints: